Get Help Now

 1

-We are sorry to see this.
 We take these concerns seriously and want to address them appropriately.
-Protecting your privacy is important to us, and we are unable to discuss specifics in a public forum.
-Our goal is to ensure that everyone is treated with kindness, compassion, and respect.
-We would be grateful to have an opportunity to discuss this directly so that we can gather more information and gain a more in-depth understanding of the expressed concerns.
-Please reach out to our patient relations department at hh-community-relations@highlandhosp.com.
+Due to HIPAA regulations, we are unable to discuss specific details publicly.
+We would be grateful to have an opportunity to discuss this directly so that we can gather more information and gain a more in-depth understanding of your concerns.
+Please reach out to our Patient Advocacy Team at hh-community-relations@highlandhosp.com.

 1